 The Morgridge Center for Public Service released its 2019-20 annual report highlighting the center’s activities over the past year.

 The University of Wisconsin–Madison has joined more than 160 colleges and universities in striving for full student voter registration and participation through the nonpartisan All In Campus Democracy Challenge.

-Eleven faculty and instructors at the University of Wisconsin–Madison have been named “Morgridge Fellows” in a professional development program of the Morgridge Center for Public Service.
+Eleven faculty and instructors at the University of Wisconsin–Madison have been named Morgridge Fellows.
+The following instructors have been named Morgridge Fellows.

 We stand in solidarity with the Black community of Madison and this country as we mourn the tragic loss of Black lives and tirelessly push to create a community built on justice and peace.